FriendsOfREDAXO/rexstan/README.md

 When your webserver allows, you can see and run the analysis via the REDAXO backend web interface.
 This might not work on any server, because of security settings.

-Alternativly its possible to run the analysis via the REDAXO console via `php console rexstan:analyze` command, which should work in most environments.
+Alternativly its possible to run the analysis via the REDAXO console via `php redaxo/bin/console rexstan:analyze` command, which should work in most environments.

 ## 💌 Support rexstan